rosenbrockc/live-serial/docs/config.rst

 - **port** name of the serial port on the local machine that this sensor's data will arive at.
 - **label** for plotting, what label to include on the `y` axis.
-- **value_index** when multiple columns are present, this is the column index (0-based) that will be used for plotting.
+- **value_index** when multiple columns are present, a comma-separated list of column indices (0-based) that will be used for plotting.
+These columns will be included on the *same* subplot of the figure.
+They can be labelled using the *legends* option (described below).
 - **logging** comma-separated list of 0-based column indices to include in the log file generated for this sensor.
 - **columns** comma-separated list of custom column names to use in the CSV files.
 There should be the same number of entries in *logging* and *columns*.
+- **legends** comma-separated list of legend labels for cases where more than one index is specified in `value_index`.

 **Note**: if a *key* is not specified, then one will be auto-generated using the :meth:`id` of the :class:`~liveserial.monitor.ComMonitorThread` object instance